ShinojEdakkara/DevCenter/_posts/2017/2017-07-21-autogenerate-adapter-from-openapi-specification.md

 The correctness of the adapter generated depends on the OpenAPI specification.
 There may be cases where OpenAPI specification doesn't match with that of REST API of the backend service.
 In this case , even if the adapter generation is successful, the call from adapter to the backend will not work because of the mismatch in  specification and the backend REST API.
 In the case, unless the specification is corrected, you won't get a working adapter.

 #### Adding Security in OpenAPI specification
-Adapter generator support BASIC authentication only.
-Authentication types such as API Key and OAUTH2 is not supported.
-For BASIC authentication, security definition specification needs to be added to the specification json
+For Adapter to connect to backend system, security definitions should be addede to the OpenAPI specification.
+Adapter generator support **BASIC** authentication only.
+Authentication types such as **API Key** and **OAUTH2** is not supported for connecting to backend systems.
+For **BASIC** authentication, security definition specification needs to be added to the specification json

 ```
 "securityDefinitions": {